Application deadline: July 30, 2023

-As OPSEU/SEFPO’s President from 1990-1995, Upshaw was the first Black President of a major Canadian union.
+The Fred Upshaw Scholarship was created in honour of Fred Upshaw, OPSEU/SEFPO’s President from 1990-1995.
+Upshaw was the first Black President of a major Canadian union.
 This scholarship will be offered annually, to commemorate his tireless advocacy on behalf of working people and social justice for all.

 Upshaw was a registered nurse at the Whitby Psychiatric Hospital and a member of OPSEU/SEFPO Local 331.
 He rose through the union ranks as a steward and eventually local president.
 In 1980, he was elected to the OPSEU/SEFPO Executive Board and served for several years, then elected as First-Vice President/Treasurer in 1984, prior to being elected President.
 A fervent human rights activist to the core, Upshaw championed employment equity during his time as President.

 Who can apply:

 The $1,000 scholarship will be awarded to dependents of racialized OPSEU/SEFPO members in good standing who are pursuing studies in labour relations and/or social justice and human rights and are studying at a publicly-funded, publicly-run post-secondary institution in Ontario.
-The application deadline is now extended to July 30, 2021
+The application deadline is July 30, 2023

 How to apply: